JMantello/notification-hub/README.md

 # Notification Hub

-A place to store, manage, and act upon notification items from multiple applications.
+A place to store, manage, and carry out notification items from multiple applications.